Image of people sitting around a table with laptops and books. Logos of DCU, NIDL and National Forum with the words hashtag Hackathon DCU

 Hackathons are intense, time-bound events where people collaborate in groups to solve significant challenges or problems.
 They are increasingly being used in higher education as a means of enabling Challenge-based Learning (CBL)

-A hackathon actively engages participants/students in a situation that is real, relevant and related to their environment, it involves defining a challenge and implementing a solution.
+A hackathon actively engages participants/students in a situation that is real, relevant and related to their environment.

 Hackathons usually follow the CBL cycle of Engage, Investigate and Act.
 Each phase is interrelated and elicits learning through the process of collaboratively working towards authentic solutions or recommendations.
 Hackathons are context-dependent and can be tailored to focus on only one or two phases depending on the learners’ needs, stakeholder requirements and availability of time and resources.